-Since enforcement of the Guidelines anyone engaging in clinical trials involving human stem cells has been requested to observe the aforementioned guidelines.
-However, revisions have been made to the relevant laws and ordinances, as well as new stem cell technologies developed, which include human embryonic stem cells (human ES cells) and human-induced pluripotent stem cells (human iPS cells), etc., with progress also having been made in basic research, etc. In order to respond to these changes in the environment surrounding clinical trials involving human stem cells an overall review of the Guidelines took place in November 2010 (MHLW Notification No. 380 of 2010) to newly cover human ES cells and human iPS cells, etc. in addition to somatic stem cells.
+Since enforcement of the Guidelines, anyone engaging in clinical trials involving human stem cells has been requested to observe the aforementioned guidelines.
+However, revisions have been made to the relevant laws and ordinances, as well as new stem cell technologies developed, which include human embryonic stem cells (human ES cells) and human-induced pluripotent stem cells (human iPS cells), etc., with progress also having been made in basic research, etc. In order to respond to these changes in environment surrounding clinical studies on human stem cells, discussion on reviewing the Guidelines took place at "Expert Committee on Reviewing the Guidelines for Clinical Trials using Human Stem Cells".
+Human ES cells and human iPS cells, etc. were newly covered by the Guidelines in addition to somatic stem cells in November 2010 (2010 revision), and some clinical trials using human ES cells were allowed in October 2013 (2013 revision).